 Cause 1: Random Test Audit

-The most random would be if College Board decided to do a random audit of tests to ensure scoring accuracy and yours got chosen.
-If that were the case, you'd have to wait longer, but they'd eventually be sent.
+The most random reason would be if the College Board decided to do a random audit of tests to ensure scoring accuracy and your test got chosen.
+If that were the case, you'd have to wait longer for your scores, but they'd eventually get sent to you.

-If you didn't get an email or letter from College Board (they're a fan of sending information out by hard copy mail, for some reason), then you could give your regional College Board office a call.
-Be prepared to be transferred and put on hold for a while.
-If you can't tell, I haven't had the best customer service when it comes to College Board.
+If you didn't get an email or letter from the College Board (they're a fan of sending information out by mail, for some reason), you could give your regional College Board office a call.
+Be prepared to be transferred and put on hold for a while, though.
+If you can't tell, I haven't had the best customer service when it comes to the College Board.

 Cause 2: Red Flags on Your Test

-Another possible reason is that your test was flagged because you improved by an unusually large number of points, like 400 or 500.
-If students go up hundreds of points between test administrations, then College Board might hold back your test to check for scoring accuracy or signs of cheating.
+Another possible reason is that your test was flagged because you improved by an unusually large number of points, such as 400 or 500 points.
+If students' SAT scores go up hundreds of points between test administrations, the College Board might hold your test to check for scoring accuracy or signs of cheating.

 Cause 3: Irregularities at Your Testing Site

 Another possible reason for score delay would be irregularities at the testing site.
-An example is on the June 6, 2015 SAT, when some students got an extra 5 minutes on what should have been a 20 minute section.
+As an example, this happened during the June 6, 2015 SAT, when some students got an extra five minutes on what should have been a 20-minute section.

 Cause 4: They're Just Being Slow

-Finally, there might be no other reason behind your score delay than College Board is running behind.
-They have a ton of tests to grade from students all over the U.S. and world.
-Plus, they seem to be running into lots of obstacles this year with all the changes in their exams.
+Finally, the reason might simply be that the College Board is running behind.
+They have a ton of tests to grade from students all over the US and world.

 Guys, what's the news?